![]() |

 a) New Construction, Addition, or Major Alteration

-1) When construction is contemplated, either for new buildings or additions or material alterations to existing buildings coming within the scope of this Part, design development drawings and outline specifications shall be submitted to the Department for review.
+1) When construction is contemplated, either for new buildings or additions or alterations to existing buildings coming within the scope of this Part, design development drawings and outline specifications shall be submitted to the Department for review.
 Approval of design development drawings and specifications shall be obtained from the Department prior to starting final working drawings and specifications.
-Comments or approval shall be provided within 30 days after receipt by the Department.
+The Department will provide comments or approval within 30 working days after receipt of the drawings and specifications and the submission being deemed complete.

 2) Final Drawings

 A) The final working drawings and specifications shall be submitted to the Department for review and approval prior to beginning of construction.
-For final approval to remain valid, contracts must be signed within one year after approval date.
+For final approval to remain valid, contracts shall be signed within one year after the approval date.
 Alternate methods of design development and construction may be acceptable subject to the approval of the Department.
-Comments or approval shall be provided within 30 days after receipt by the Department.
+The Department will provide comments or approval within 30 working days after receipt of the final drawings and the submission being deemed complete.

-B) The Department shall be notified of the award of construction contracts.
+B) The Department shall be notified upon the award of construction contracts.

 3) Any contract modifications that affect or change the function, design, or purpose of a facility shall be submitted to the Department for approval prior to authorizing the modifications.
-Comments or approval shall be provided within 60 days after receipt by the Department.
+The Department will provide comments or approval within 60 working days after receipt of the drawings and specifications.

-5) As built drawings should be maintained by the freestanding emergency center.
+5) As-built drawings shall be maintained by the freestanding emergency center.

 b) Minor Alterations and Remodeling.
 Minor alterations or remodeling changes that do not affect the structural integrity of the building, that do not change functional operation, that do not affect fire safety, and that do not increase capacity over that for which the FEC is licensed need not be submitted for approval.